 Florida’s “Stand your Ground” Law

 Chapter 776, Fla.
 Stat., commonly referred to as the “Stand Your Ground” law, established a new right to immunity from prosecution when a defendant uses force in accordance with the specified prerequisites.
+Section 776.032 provides that, in certain circumstances, a person may use deadly force to stand his ground against an attacker and be free from the fear of prosecution.

 The legislation is a powerful tool to have a case dismissed before trial when the person accused of a crime is entitled to statutory immunity from criminal prosecution pursuant to §776.032, Fla.
 Stat.